 The Keyll Darree Education and Training Team housed within Manx Care delivers a pre-registration nursing programme in partnership with the University of Chester.
 On successful completion of your professional training you will be awarded a Bachelor of Nursing (Hons) in Mental Health or Adult and a full registration status with the Nursing and Midwifery Council (NMC) as a first level nurse.

-The programme aims to provide professional nurse education which takes account of all the relevant professional and academic benchmarks, producing nurses who must act first and foremost to care for and safeguard the public.
+The nursing programme aims to provide professional nurse education which takes account of all the relevant professional and academic benchmarks, producing future nurses who must act first and foremost to care for and safeguard the public.

 Students are placed at the centre of the learning experience and are expected to assume responsibility for their own educational development through reflection and management of their learning.
 Methods of learning and teaching emphasise student-centred techniques.
 This will facilitate the student to become an increasingly autonomous learner, able to identify their own learning needs and goals within the parameters of the programme.

-The NMC states that for candidates from outside the European Economic Area (EEA), scores from the Internal English Language Testing System (IELTS) are accepted as evidence of literacy.
+The NMC states that for candidates originally from outside the European Economic Area (EEA), scores from the Internal English Language Testing System (IELTS) are accepted as evidence of literacy.
 The scores must be at least 7.0 in each section and the overall average score must be at least 7.0.

-For further information contact:
+Contacts for further information

 Telephone: +44 1624 642976